Attendance and Participation

 • 1 unexcused absence in a 5 day module class

-Tardy, Early Departure, and/or Partial Attendance (Main campus only)
+Tardy, Early Departure, and/or Partial Attendance (Hybrid only)

 When a student is late to an in-person class two times and/or departs early two times, this will count as one absence.
 The absence may be excused or unexcused depending on the circumstances.